Monkeyin’ Around In Costa Rica’s Manuel Antonio National Park

 There are also tons of these raccoon (or raccoon-like??) creatures, who are HELLA aggressive.
 They literally pickpocketed a banana out of the bottom of my backpack while it was lying right next to me.

 There are monkeys all over the place at the park, particularly at the beach.
-That guy there on the right looks like he’s about to be up to something.
-And the one on the left looks like he needs to be punched in the face.
+That guy there on the left looks like he’s about to be up to something.
+And the one on the right looks like he needs to be punched in the face.

 We walked across to the beach, then hiked around the little peninsula back to our original position (and sweated our FACES off).